nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * Needs to manage a large number of contacts
 * Has a busy schedule with many appointments and meetings
 * Needs to know when he is free very quickly
-* May need documents or information related to contacts or meetings
+* Needs to manage information related to contacts and meetings efficiently
 * Prefers keyboard over mouse interactions for on-the-go usage
 * Is reasonably comfortable using apps with text-based inputs
 * Currently uses excel for managing contacts